michaeldgraham/cypher-tag/README.md

 directive @cypher(statement: String!) on FIELD_DEFINITION ...
 ```

-But there is no syntax highlighting for Cypher within GraphQL.
+But there is no syntax highlighting for Cypher within GraphQL and attempting to define a `cypher` or `cql` tag must handle for nested composition.
-## Requirements
+## Syntax Highlighting
 If you install the [Cypher Query Language Tools for Neo4j](https://marketplace.visualstudio.com/items?itemName=AnthonyJGatlin.vscode-cypher-query-language-tools) extension then syntax highlighting will be supported when using the `cql` template literal tag.

-## Example
 #### Not Highlighted

 ![Not Highlighted](https://github.com/michaeldgraham/cypher-tag/blob/main/no-highlight.png?raw=true)